 Sterilize a canning jar in boiling water and dry thoroughly.

 Trim the coarse root ends of the purslane if any.
 Wash the purslane thoroughly making sure there is no dirt left on the stems and the leaves.
 Drain thoroughly on a colander.
 Pack the jar with the purslane.
-Add the garlic, bay leaves, peppercorns and salt.
-Pour in the vinegar and water solution, enough to cover the purslane by ½ inch.
+Add the garlic, bay leaves, peppercorns, and salt.
+Pour in the vinegar and water solution, enough to cover the purslane by ½ inch (12 mm).
 Seal the jar, and gently turn it over several times to distribute the seasoning evenly.
-Store the jar in a cool place for at least 4-5 day before serving.
+Store the jar in a cool place for at least 4 to 5 day before serving.